 Two businessmen looking at economic data on a computer

-Business owners wear many hats—and in an increasingly uncertain market, one of those roles is economist.
+Business owners wear many hats.
+In an increasingly uncertain market, one of those roles is economist.
 It’s not enough to know the ins and outs of your operation and understand the needs of your customer base and the competitive landscape.
-To set your firm up for long-term, forward-looking success, you should interpret the economic factors that could impact your business plans.
+To set your firm up for long-term success, you need to interpret the economic factors that could impact your business plans.
+This starts with tracking economic indicators.

-These are 10 economic indicators midsize business leaders should regularly track to better understand economic conditions and make informed decisions.
+Here are 10 economic indicators midsize business leaders should regularly track.

 1. Gross domestic product (GDP)